sarimbinwaseem/Salah-Timmings/README.md

 4. Run xl2shelve.py to convert XLSX files to readable objects.
 > [!IMPORTANT]
 > You could get into errors if you blindly run the scripts.
 Read the script then modify.
-5. Change index of Salahs w.r.t. to indexes of XLSX file.
+5. Change index of Salahs w.r.t. to indexes of XLSX file (if needed).
 6. Change main.py file as needed for your display then run:

 ```bash